-Tip # 3: another reason why I prefer to have a little lower parameters than 150 (for Caridina) or 220 (for Neo) because the water in the aquarium has a higher TDS.
+Tip # 3: another reason why I prefer to have a little lower parameters than 150 (for Caridina) or 220 (for Neo) is that the water in the aquarium has a higher TDS.
 So when I actually change the water it should be around 150 or 220.

 4. Some More “Aging” of Water Prior to Use

 The next step after adding Prime and Salts is to wait a little bit more.
 Why is it needed?